groundh0g/StimDeck/README.md

 # StimDeck

-A simple HUD for Stimulus.com, akin to the one on the blue-bird site.
+A simple HUD for [Stimulus.com](https://www.stimulus.com/), akin to the one on the blue-bird site.

+> **NOTE:** This project is not endorsed by Stimulus.com, its affiliate companies, or their employees and representatives.
+This is a hobby project, created by one of the Stimulus.com users - [@groundh0g](https://www.stimulus.com/groundh0g).

+More content coming soon ...